 Having your own salon is one of the greatest accomplishments many beauty professionals will achieve as an independent business owner, but having your own place doesn't need to be the only means of making a successful career as a hair stylist.
 In an economy where rents aren't getting any lower, some professionals just don’t see the need in going to a salon every day – plus paying the costs to run it.
 Whether you’re looking to make going mobile your primary business model or add it on as a premium service that complements your brick-and-mortar business, sometimes it pays to take your services on the road and start making house calls.

-Ahead, we get into the pros, cons, and everything in between regarding what it means to take your hairdressing services on the road.
+Ahead, we get into how to become a mobile hairdresser, the pros, cons, and everything in between regarding what it means to take your hairdressing services on the road.

 As you ponder whether or not you might want to extend your menu to include house calls, consider what types of clients you may be servicing as a result.
 Offering house calls not only expands your opportunities for profit growth, but in some cases, it may be a thoughtful service you can extend to those who have mobility or health issues.
 Offering to travel to those who may otherwise not be able to get out of the house or may find it difficult to get around gives you an edge over your competitors, and more importantly, shows your commitment to supporting a variety of communities.